Steve Lawrence

 I am motivated by

 A job in sales is right for me because I don’t get challenged by technical items.
 I find solving issues and talking about our products more challenging.
-Every day is a new challenge or issue.
+Every day has a new challenge or issue.
 No two days are the same.
 I am a social person and this job lets me meet new people all the time.
 I travel and visit clients.
 I see how our hardware is used and that is very interesting to me.

 How I affect peoples’ lives